top of page

 Microbial BioRemediation database

 Environmental pollution from a wide range of organic and inorganic compounds poses serious ecological and health risks.
-While bioremediation offers a promising solution, its application is limited by fragmented genomic resources and insufficient understanding of microbial biodegradation pathways.
+While bioremediation offers a promising solution, its application is limited by fragmented genomic resources and unsatisfactory understanding of microbial biodegradation pathways.

 Department of Chemistry, Life Sciences and Environmental Sustainability